Hot Flashes & Nervous System Discharge

 - low CO₂ tolerance → stress venting through heat

-- liver/gut load → reduced buffering & heat clearance
+- liver/gut load → reduced clearance and buffering

-Hot flashes ease when autonomic buffering returns, not just when hormones change.
+Hot flashes ease when autonomic buffering returns, not simply when hormones change.

 Hot flashes aren’t a mistake — they’re overflow.